gabriel1305rocha/FamilyFunds/README.md

 ## Key Features

-- **Expense and Income Tracking:** Users can easily input their expenses and income, categorize them, and keep track of their cash flows.
+- :heavy_multiplication_x: **Expense and Income Tracking:** Users can easily input their expenses and income, categorize them, and keep track of their cash flows.

-- **Family Budgeting:** The system allows families to set monthly budgets for different expense and income categories, aiding in controlling overspending.
+- :heavy_multiplication_x: **Family Budgeting:** The system allows families to set monthly budgets for different expense and income categories, aiding in controlling overspending.

-- **Long-Term Financial Planning:** FamilyFunds offers advanced features for long-term financial planning, including savings goals, investments, and retirement planning.
+- :heavy_multiplication_x: **Long-Term Financial Planning:** FamilyFunds offers advanced features for long-term financial planning, including savings goals, investments, and retirement planning.

-- **Family Activities:** In addition to financial management, the system enables families to plan and organize activities such as trips, special events, and family goals.
+- :heavy_multiplication_x: **Family Activities:** In addition to financial management, the system enables families to plan and organize activities such as trips, special events, and family goals.

+## Prerequisites

 ## How to Contribute